orion13579/COMM-2216-SetE-Group6/docs/customization.md

 ---

 _Repositories_ are a major component of GitHub and is one of the most useful tools on it.
-You can create a _repository_ and upload all your projects files onto it.
+You can create a _repository_ and upload all your project files onto it.
 Additionally, you can see the history of your uploads, modifications, and deletions.
 It is very handy to use when a problem arises, and you want to find out what and when it happened.

 The following set of instructions will teach you how to create and delete repositories on GitHub.